-The ambient monitoring results meet the required EQS.
+The ambient monitoring results does not meet the required EQS.
 The EQS relates to the Oxygenation and Nutrient Conditions set out in the Surface Water Regulations 2009.

-Based on ambient monitoring results a deterioration in Ammonia and BOD concentrations downstream of the effluent discharge is noted.
+Based on ambient monitoring results a deterioration in BOD and Ortho-P concentrations downstream of the effluent discharge is noted.